brajeshwar/brajeshwar.github.io/_posts/2017/2017-10-02-new-interesting-augmented-reality-arkit-apps-iphones-ipads.md

----
-layout: post
-title: New and Interesting Augmented Reality (ARKit) Apps for iPhones and iPads
+# New and Interesting Augmented Reality (ARKit) Apps for iPhones and iPads
----

 <a href="http://scobleizer.com/">Robert Scoble</a> published a <a href="https://www.facebook.com/RobertScoble/posts/10155735250559655">list of ARKit Apps</a> (Augmented Reality).
 I found it interesting and listing it here, in no particular order, for the records.
 You need an ARKit-enabled iPhone or iPad to play with these apps.

 1. <a href="https://itunes.apple.com/us/app/sketchfab/id1201268000?mt=8">Sketchfab</a> - drop 3D objects near you.